 To ensure his commitment, I agreed to let him audit the classes.
 However, I stipulated several responsibilities.

 For example, he needed to attend all the classes unless excused.
 Further, I asked him to take the examinations without a recorded grade.

 Essentially these stipulations were an attempt to assure his class engagement.
 I never heard from the student again.

 Obviously, my requirements were beyond his expectations.
 He had no desire to commit.
 His response reminded me of Christians wanting to “audit” the Christian spiritual life.

 Can I Make Being a Disciple Fit My Expectations?

 Unfortunately, after accepting Christ, some Christians have a very selfish perspective.
 Self-focused Christians believe their faith must conform to their lifestyle and schedule.

-They fail to realize that Jesus wants them to conform their lives to him instead.
+They fail to realize that Jesus wants them to conform their lives to him.
 Most importantly, growing in Christ-likeness is our goal.

-After all, it’s Jesus who says, “Whoever does not take his cross and follow me is not worthy of me.”
+After all, Jesus says, “Whoever does not take his cross and follow me is not worthy of me.”
 (Matt.
 10:38).